Cavity Quantum Electrodynamics Ring Coupled Cluster and the Random Phase Approximation: Introduction

-In this work, we generalize the results of Ref.~\citenum{Sorensen08_231101} and demonstrate the equivalence of ground-state correlation energies obtained from a cavity quantum electrodynamics (QED) version of the RPA and a ring-diagram simplification of a QED-CCD model that includes the effects of double electron excitations, coupled single electron excitations / single photon creation, and double photon creation.
-As such, this work places QED-RPA within the hierarchy of QED-CC models\cite{Koch20_041043, Manby20_023262, Corni21_6664, DePrince21_094112, Flick21_9100, Koch21_094113, Koch22_234103, Flick22_4995, Rubio22_094101, Knowles22_204119, DePrince22_054105, Rubio23_2766, Rubio23_10184, Koch23_4938, Koch23_8988, Koch23_031002, DePrince23_5264,DePrince24_064109,Koch24_8876,Stopkowicz24_9572,Koch24_8838,Koch24_e1684,Kowalski26_294} that have recently emerged as systematically improvable tools for describing light--matter interactions in the strong-coupling regime.
-Having established this connection, QED-RPA is positioned as a rigorous correlation model for electron-photon interactions in strongly-coupled systems.
+{Here}, we generalize the results of Ref.~\citenum{Sorensen08_231101} and demonstrate the equivalence of ground-state correlation energies obtained from a cavity QED version of the RPA and a ring-diagram simplification of a QED-CCD model that includes the effects of double electron excitations, coupled single electron excitations / single photon creation, and double photon creation.
+As such, this work places QED-RPA within the {QED-CC hierarchy and positions the method as a rigorous correlation model for electron-photon interactions in strongly-coupled systems.
+The remainder of this paper is organized as follows.
+Section~\ref{SEC:THEORY} provides the working equations of the QED-RPA and QED-ring-CCD approaches, followed by the proof connecting the them.
+Section~\ref{SEC:NUMERICAL_VALIDATION} then provides a numerical evidence of the equivalence of these methods, as well as an brief study of the impact of photon-photon correlation effects in these models.
+Some concluding remarks can be found in Sec.~\ref{SEC:CONCLUSIONS}.}